How to stop a panic attack right now

 1. Make your exhale longer than your inhale

-This is the fastest lever.
-A long, slow exhale activates the vagus nerve and slows a racing heart.
-Breathe in gently for about 4 seconds, then out slowly for about 8 — the out-breath is what calms you, so let it be long and soft.
+This is the lever to reach for first.
+A long, slow exhale is thought to engage the vagus nerve and may help slow a racing heart.
+Breathe in gently for about 4 seconds, then out slowly for about 8 — the out-breath is the calming part, so let it be long and soft.
 Do it with the guided timer if that is easier.

 2. Ground your five senses